behmcke/personal_projects/README.md

 It's been a big success. :)

 # Confidence Interval Sim
 This is a simulation I made to show how confidence intervals change for each sample.
 I took 20 samples (n=30) and calculated the confidence interval for each.
-I plotted the histgoram of data with markers for the CI as well as the population proportion to show how placement of \mu changes within the intervals.
+I plotted a relative frequency histogram of sampled values with markers for the CI as well as the population proportion to show how placement of \mu changes within the intervals.

-This was an exercise I made for the recitation I lead, but ultimately didn't use.
+This was an exercise I made for the recitation I lead, but ultimately I didn't use it.
 The course I work with is an elementary stats course, and I got carried away creating this exercise a bit above the class level.